ARTS-Laboratory/flowthrough-water-quality-monitoring-system/system_development/Moultrie/v0.1/braedenmontroy.md

 Hello!
 Hopefully the work I did here was somewhat helpful.
 If you have questions about any of the physical structure or the Arduino relay system, please feel free to contact me at the following:

-bmontryo25@governors.school (will work until the end of may, 2025) braedenmontroy1@gmail.com (will always work) 228-382-8652 (quickest answer0
+bmontroy25@governors.school (will work until the end of may, 2025) braedenmontroy1@gmail.com (will always work) 228-382-8652 (quickest answer)

 # Pumps
 The pumps we are using are 12V Grothen pumps.
 You'll need about 2 amps to run both of them at full power at the same time.